Table of Contents

 The three major vessels branching off from the arch of the aorta are:

 The brachiocephalic artery (also called innominate artery) is the first branch of the arch of the aorta.
 It supplies the right side of the body above the heart.
 This vessel bifurcates behind the sternoclavicular joint into:

-The left common carotid artery and left subclavian artery arise directly from the arch of aorta to supply the similar territories on the left side.
+The left common carotid artery and left subclavian artery to arise directly from the arch of the aorta to supply the similar territories on the left side.